KatoJun/react-how-to-use-react-router/README.md

 # Overview
-This is a repository you can learn how to use React Router
+This is a repository where you can learn how to use React Router

 # react-how-to-use-react-router
 Created with CodeSandbox